chinapedia/wikipedia.abstract.en/Page/Albania.md

 Cuisine

-4Gambas.jpgs are one of the favoured dishes among the Albanians on the Albanian Adriatic and Ionian Coasts.]]
+s are one of the favoured dishes among the Albanians on the Albanian Adriatic and Ionian Coasts.]]

 In the course of the centuries, Albanian cuisine has been widely influenced by the culture, geography and history of Albania and therefore different parts of the country have a specific regional cuisine.
 The cooking traditions vary especially between the north and the south owing to differing topography and climate that contribute to the excellent growth conditions for a wide array of herbs, fruits and vegetables.[347]

 Albanians produces and uses many varieties of fruits such as lemons, oranges, figs and most notably olives which are perhaps the most important element of Albanian cooking.
 Spices and other herbs such as basil, lavender, mint, oregano, rosemary and thyme are widely used, as are vegetables such as garlics, onions, peppers, potatoes and tomatoes as well as legumes of all types.

-Albanian_cuisine_-_Pite_dhe_Speca.jpgs served with Pite, a traditional and prominent layered Albanian pie.]]
+s served with Pite, a traditional and prominent layered Albanian pie.]]

 While having a coastline along the Adriatic and Ionian Sea of the Mediterranean Sea, fish, crustaceans and seafood are a popular and an integral part of the Albanian diet.
 Otherwise lamb is the traditional meat for different holidays and religious festivals for both Christians and Muslims, and poultry, beef, and pork are also in plentiful supply.

 Tavë Kosi is a national dish in Albania and consists of garlicky lamb and rice baked under a thick, tart veil of yogurt.
 Fërgesë is another national dish in the country and is made up with peppers, tomatoes and cottage cheese.
 Another beloved dish is Pite which is generally a filled and baked pastry with a filling of a mixture of spinach and gjizë or mish as it is known in Albania.

-Bukë_kollomoqe,_bukë_misri.JPG is a staple on the Albanian table.]]
+is a staple on the Albanian table.]]

 Petulla, a traditionally fried dough, is as well a popular speciality and is served with powdered sugar or feta cheese and different sorts of fruit jams.
 Also popular is Flia consisting of multiple crepe-like layers brushed with cream and served with sour cream.
 Krofne, similar to Berliner, are filled with jam, or chocolate and often eaten during the cold winter months.